kenjindomini/Resume/resume.md

 ### Objective:

-To gain a position fully utilizing and contiunously expanding my knowledge of Software Engineering and Web Development.
+To gain a position fully utilizing and contiunously expanding my knowledge of API and Microservices design & development with project lead opportunities.

 ### Experience: